charlesbrandt/public/inkscape/inkscape.md

 http://www.inkscapeforum.com/viewtopic.php?t=7189
 Is it possible to set the default zoom for startup? - InkscapeForum.com

-## TODO - fonts

-add fonts to the system (see also... ???)
-configure a default font as desired

 ## TODO - misc

 research default dpi conversion: https://inkscape.org/en/learn/faq/#dpi_change

 <img src="screenshots/" alt="">

-How to create arrows?
-[2018.09.15 05:50:22]

 ## Links